Inspector Training & Certification Course

 The Water Quality Restoration Program is currently implementing the Florida Stormwater, Erosion, and Sedimentation Control Inspector (FSESCI) Qualification Program.
 The goals of this program are to better educate installers and inspectors on proper Best Management Practice (BMP) selection, installation, layering, and maintenance; and to train and qualify inspectors to correctly inspect BMPs for use during and after construction so that impacts from uncontrolled erosion and sedimentation on the construction site are minimized.

 Our instructors are dynamic and offer fully interactive classes.
-Here is a video clip of one class, taught by our lead instructor, Fred Heitman:

 The Florida Inspector’s Training Program